Lemons, Lavender, & Laundry

 Create Cohesive Storage with Dollar Store Bins

 All I needed was a little spray paint.
-I grabbed some Hammered Metal and Oil Rubbed Bronze spray paint, and applied them in layers to create faux metal bins.
+I grabbed some Hammered Metal and Oil Rubbed Bronze spray paint, and applied them in layers to create the look of metal.

-After allowing them to dry, I added a few wooden chalkboard tags I had leftover from the laundry room.
+After allowing the spray paint to dry, I added a few wooden chalkboard tags I had leftover from the laundry room.

 And here’s how they turned out.
 Love them!